 - Information Assurance: Although most of these courses today examine the fundamentals of network security involved in creating and managing secure computer network environments, some will also discuss non-computer forms of information protection.

-They will also talk about the strengths and weaknesses of various solutions and how to layer them cohesively to achieve defense-in-depth.
+They will also talk about a particular solutions strengths along with any weaknesses including how the solutions deal with defence in depth.
 They normally look at the fundamentals of up-to-date defensible security architecture and how to engineer it.
-They also delve into the latest technologies and their capabilities, strengths, and weaknesses.
+They also consider the technologies available, as the latest might not always be the most suitable option.

 Although some use the terms information assurance and Cyber security interchangeably, they are not the same.
 Cyber security is a more specific term and position, while information assurance has a wider scope.
 Cyber security is a type or branch of information assurance.
 Knowing these differences will allow you to better understand the world of information and data protection.